Doctor’s Degrees in Information Technology

 Education Levels of IT Majors

-In 2018-2019, 62 earned their doctor's degree in IT.
-This makes it the 134th most popular doctor's degree program in the country.
+During the most recent year for which data is available, 125 people earned their doctor's degree in it.
+This makes it the 110th most popular doctor's degree program in the country.

 Earnings of IT Majors With Doctor’s Degrees